-The approach is the same as in the boundary condition generated by createInterpBoundary-ConditionXD, but this time, non-linear velocity terms of the Chapman-Enksog expansion are taken into account.
+The approach is the same as in the boundary condition generated by createInterp-BoundaryConditionXD, but this time, non-linear velocity terms of the Chapman-Enksog expansion are taken into account.
 This is rarely useful, but can make a difference in a very low Mach-number regime.

-It should be clear by now how powerful the abstraction mechanism of the "OnLatticeBound-aryConditionXD" objects is.
-With their help, one can treat local and non-local boundary conditions the same way.
+It should be clear by now, how powerful the abstraction mechanism of the "OnLatticeBoundaryConditionXD" objects is.
+With the helpof this mechanism, one can treat local and non-local boundary conditions the same way.
 Furthermore, they can be used both for sequential and parallel program execution, as it is shown in Lesson 10.
 The mechanism behind this is explained in Lesson 7.
-It bottom line is that both local and non-local boundary conditions instantiate a special dynamics object and assign it to boundary cells.
+The bottom line is that both local and non-local boundary conditions instantiate a special dynamics object and assign it to boundary cells.
 Non-local boundaries additionally instantiate post-processing objects which take care of non-local aspects of the algorithm.

-This mechanism for the instantiation of boundary conditions is generic and easy to use, but it makes sense only in quite regular gemoetries.
+This mechanism for the instantiation of boundary conditions is generic and easy to use, but it makes sense only in quite regular geometries.
 In irregular geometries, even if you agree on using a staircase approximation of domain boundaries, you will experience a hard time attributing the right boundary type to each cell.
 Although off-lattice boundaries are under investigation in the OpenLB project, they are not currently available.
 If your irregular domain boundaries implement a no-slip condition, your current best bet is to implement them through a fullway bounce-back dynamics.
 In this approach, particle populations that are opposite to each other are swapped at each iteration step, and no additional collision is executed.
 The advantage of this procedure is that it is independent of the orientation of the domain.
 The following code implements for example a circular obstacle with no-slip walls in the center of a 2D domain:

-Listing 10: Implementation of a bounce-back cylinder in the domain center
+Listing 2.10: Implementation of a bounce-back cylinder in the domain center

 '''

 <...> definition of the types T and DESCRIPTOR

-1

-2

 int nx, ny, r;

-3

 <...> initialization of nx and ny, r

-BlockLattice2D < T, DESCRIPTOR > lattice(nx,ny);

-4
+BlockLattice2D<T, DESCRIPTOR> lattice(nx,ny);

-<...> setup of the lattice
+5 <...> setup of the lattice

-5

 for (int iX=0; iX<nx; ++iX) {

-for (int iY=0; iY < ny; ++iY) {and the dynamic too afterwards
+for (int iY=0; iY<ny; ++iY) {

-7

-8

 if ((iX-nx/2)(iX-nx/2) + (iY-ny/2)(iY-ny/2) < rr) {

-9

 lattice.defineDynamics(iX,iX,iY,iY,

-10

-&instances::getBounceBack<T,D2Q9Descriptor>() );
+10 &instances::getBounceBack<T,D2Q9Descriptor>() );

-11

 }

-12

 }

-13

-}

 '''

-3.4 Lesson 4: Conversion between lattice and physical units
+2.3 Lesson 4: Convert between lattice and physical units

 Fluid flow problems are usually given in a system of metric units.
 For example consider a cylinder of diameter 3cm in a fluid channel with average inflow velocity of 4m/s.
-The fluid has a kinematic viscosity of $0,001m^2/s$ .
-We are interested in the pressure difference measured in Pa at the front and the back of the cylinder (with respect to the flow direction).
-However the variables used in a LB simulation live in a system of lattice units, in which the distance between two lattice cells and the time interval between two iteration steps are unity.
-Therefore when setting up a simulation a conversion directive has to be defined, which takes care of translating variables from physical units into lattice units and vice versa.
-In OpenLB all these conversions are handled by a class called LBconverter.
+The fluid has a kinematic viscosity of $0,001m^2/s$.
+The value of interest is the pressure difference measured in Pa at the front and the back of the cylinder (with respect to the flow direction).
+However, the variables used in a LB simulation live in a system of lattice units, in which the distance between two lattice cells and the time interval between two iteration steps are unity.
+Therefore, when setting up a simulation, a conversion directive has to be defined that takes care of translating variables from physical units into lattice units and vice versa.
+In OpenLB, all these conversions are handled by a class called LBconverter.
 An instance of the LBconverter is generated with some reference values of the simulation and the desired discretization parameters.
-It provides a set of conversion functions, to enable a fast and easy way to convert between physical and lattice units.
-In addition it gives information about the parameters of the fluid flow simulation, such as the Reynolds number or the relaxation parameter $\omega$ .
+It provides a set of conversion functions, to enable a fast and easy way to convert between physical units and lattice units.
+In addition, it gives information about the parameters of the fluid flow simulation, such as the Reynolds number or the relaxation parameter ω .